pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 sudo apt install build-essential
 ```

-Then, you have to update `gcc` to the latest version (default is 11).
+(Optional) Then, sometimes you have to update `gcc` to the latest version (default is 11).
 Otherwise, you may get errors like this one:

 ```
 unrecognized command-line option -ftrivial-auto-var-init=zero